silentSp3cter/Formula1/README.md

 # Formula 1 Data Analysis

-The purpose of this project is to analyze and exxplore various data points in Formula 1.
-I also tried to build a model to predict whether a driver will finish in the Podiums or not
+The purpose of this project is to analyze and explore various data points in Formula 1.
+I also tried to build a model to predict whether a driver will finish in the podiums or not.

 ## Data Collection